• Free shipping on all orders

 • Lethargy

-Divider 5
+Divider 1

-What Happens If My Dog Has Eaten Silica Gel?
+What Happens if My Dog Has Eaten Silica Gel?

 Depending on the size of your dog and the amount of silica gel they have eaten, it may be necessary for a veterinary visit for further assessment and treatment.
-This may include inducing vomiting, x-rays, or hospitalization for observation and treatment.
+This may include inducing vomiting, X-rays, or hospitalization for observation and treatment.

-Alternatively, your veterinarian may suggest monitoring at home is all that is necessary.
-If your veterinarian would like you to monitor your dog, you should look for any signs that your dog is not feeling like his normal self.
-This may include signs of an upset stomach such as vomiting, nausea, drooling, and abdominal pain.
+Alternatively, your veterinarian may suggest monitoring at home is necessary.
+If your veterinarian would like you to monitor your dog, you should look for any signs that your dog is not feeling like their normal self.
+This may include signs of an upset stomach, such as vomiting, nausea, drooling, and abdominal pain.
 Lethargy and diarrhea may also be seen.
 You may also notice silica gel packets being passed in your dog’s stool.
-You should contact your veterinarian with an update if your pet’s condition and symptoms are worsening, especially if you notice lethargy or that your dog cannot keep food or water down.
-If your dog is not passing feces or struggling to defecate it is advisable to contact your veterinarian urgently.

 sick jack russell